FREQUENTLY ASKED QUESTIONS

 What happens at my first appointment?

-Your first appointment in our rooms is an excellent opportunity to ask questions you may or may not elect to proceed with surgery however please arrive with as much history on your condition as possible.
-It is also considered a booking appointment and if you are going to proceed with surgery we will give you a referral for admission form (RFA) at this appointment.
+Your first appointment in our rooms is an excellent opportunity to ask questions.
+You may or may not elect to proceed with surgery however please arrive with as much history on your condition as possible.
+If you are going to proceed with surgery we will give you a referral for admission form (RFA) at this appointment.
 We often get asked if the doctor will perform surgery on this day and the answer is usually no, some very minor procedures can be performed in the rooms however in most cases this is not usual.

 Can you tell me how long I will need to wait in the public system?

 You are expected to send or drop the RFA form in to the hospital within 48 hours of your initial consult.
 Public hospitals will not add you to their list and your wait period does not commence until this paperwork has arrived.
 The lists are booked by the waitlist co-ordinators at the hospital and they will notify you of a date when they have scheduled their lists.
-We strive to keep our wait time as short as possible and it is rare to wait longer than a few months however this is at the waitlist co-ordinators discretion and is set according to urgency staus marked on your form and medical priority.
+We strive to keep our wait time as short as possible however this is at the waitlist co-ordinators discretion and is set according to urgency status marked on your form and medical priority.

 How soon after surgery can I drive a vehicle?